cpoff/docusaurus/work/docs/video-prod.md

 The first element in the right sidebar of the WP Post admin is Featured Video.
 There's a single field where you enter the URL.
 You also have the option to select a video file from the media library but that's a workaround, not the default.
 Enter a YouTube URL (the short one you get from the YT 'Share' interface).

-Once the feature video is designated, you have options:
+Once the feature video is designated, you can then embed it with a simple shortcode:

 ## Embed the video in the Post